-To further account for the spread regarding the timing of BK-SIC being gone, we show the 30-year running mean SPV change, aligned and normalized by the reference to the year the BK Seas become ice-free (Fig. 2d).
+To account for this spread regarding the timing of BK-SIC being gone, we next show the 30-year running mean SPV change, aligned and normalized by the reference to the year the BK Seas become ice-free (Fig. 1g).
 Thus, by construction, all time-series have value 1 at year 0 (the year BK-SIC is gone).
-For consistency with Fig. 1a-e and Fig. 2a-c the SPV change is evaluated relative to the 1960-1989 period, but our results are not sensitive to the chosen start period.
+For consistency with Fig. 1a-e, the SPV change is evaluated relative to the 1960-1989 period, but our results are not sensitive to the chosen start period.
 To aid visualization, start and end values are highlighted with dots.
 Before the BK Seas are ice-free (grey lines and dots), values above 1 thus indicate a weakening with time of the SPV, while they imply strengthening afterwards (blue lines and dots).
 Up to the time the BK Seas are ice-free, the SPV weakens in two-thirds of the models.
 Afterwards, only a few models show further weakening, while most indicate a strengthening SPV (values above one) or no further change (values close to one).
 Thus, there is an indication of a weakening signal of the SPV in CMIP5 models up to the point where BK-SIC is gone, with the response switching sign thereafter.

-This difference in SPV change before and after the BK Seas are ice-free is further shown in a box and whiskers plot (Fig. 2e).
+- 125 This difference in SPV change before and after the BK Seas are ice-free is further shown in a box and whiskers plot (Fig. 1h).
 As we compare changes over different time intervals, we divide the SPV change by the model's global mean temperature change over the considered time-span.
 The CMIP5 ensemble shows a robust weakening SPV signal before BK-SIC is gone, with most of the inter-quartile range being below zero (grey box plot).
-For those models for which sea ice is gone before the end of the 21st century, the SPV strengthens on average.
-In particular, 14 out of the 18 early ice-free models show a positive difference in SPV change before and after the time the BK Seas have become ice-free.
-According to a binomial distribution, the probability of this occurring by chance is only 0.01, thus indicating a role of BK-SIC loss.

-Overall, consistent with Manzini et al.'s (2018) single-model large ensemble results, Fig. 1 and Fig. 2 thus suggest a non-linear response of the SPV in CMIP5 models to global mean warming, dependent on the timing of when the BK Seas become ice-free.
+For those models for which sea ice is gone before the end of the 21st century, the SPV strengthens on average. - 130 Overall, consistent with Manzini et al.'s (2018) single-model results, Fig. 1 thus suggests a non-linear response of the SPV in CMIP5 models to global mean warming, dependent on the timing of when the BK Seas become ice-free.
 The nonlinearity in the lower stratospheric vT response further suggests that this SPV nonlinearity originates in the troposphere.